sweetsmint/Composition_Java/README.md

 `alias run=./run` in your `~/.bash_aliases` or equivalent file.
 Then you'll be able to run `run` instead of `./run`.*

-## Running a script to automate renaming th
+## Running a script to automate renaming the project

+The app is named `hello` right now but chances are your app will be a different name.
+Since the app is already created we'll